jagenjo/litegraph.js/README.md

 - Easy to integrate in any application

 ## Nodes provided
-Although it is easy to create new nodes, LiteGraph comes with some default nodes that could be useful for many cases:
+Although it is easy to create new node types, LiteGraph comes with some default nodes that could be useful for many cases:
 - Interface (Widgets)
 - Math (trigonometry, math operations)
 - Audio (AudioAPI and MIDI)